 Our Los Angeles Racial Harassment Lawyers Are Here to Answer Your Questions

 Your workplace should be a harassment-free zone.
 Unfortunately, many California employees still experience harassment on a daily basis.
 Often, employees face harassment due to their race.
 If this is the case, then you are entitled to hold your harasser and your employer accountable and pursue legal action.
-Our Los Angeles racial harassment lawyers understand the California and federal statutes that apply to your particular situation.
+Our Los Angeles employment lawyers understand the California and federal statutes that apply to your particular situation.
 We have compiled a list of frequently asked questions about racial harassment, along with answers to each question.

 The attorneys at YMS understand the impact that racial harassment can have on a workplace environment.
 We promise to take your case seriously and will fight hard to advance your legal interests.
 Our goal is to prepare you for any unforeseen circumstances that may arise during civil litigation.
-Please review our information and contact us today for a free consultation.
+Please review our information and contact us today for a free evaluation.

 California Racial Harassment Frequently Asked Questions

 - What Is the Legal Definition for Harassment Based on Race?

 - What Steps Must I Take to Prove Harassment Based on Race?

 - What Should I Do If My Employer Is Committing Acts of Racial Harassment?